-Research into advanced mapping and drone technology by the Department of Agriculture is helping sugarcane growers improve on-farm practices and Great Barrier Reef Water quality.
+Research into advanced mapping and drone technology by the Department of Agriculture and Fisheries (DAF) is helping sugarcane growers improve on-farm practices and Great Barrier Reef Water quality.

 Since 2017, DAF has been using the technology to survey thousands of hectares of farmland in Great Barrier Reef catchments across Queensland.